apache/parquet-site/content/en/blog/features/alp_encoding.md

-Since each value is stored as a bit-packed integer of a fixed width, locating an arbitrary row requires computing the offset of the encoded bits.
+Since each value is stored as a bit-packed integer of a fixed width, locating an arbitrary row requires only computing the offset of its encoded bits.
-To decode the value, the frame of reference, exponent, and factor are applied to the encoded value to recover the original floating-point value.
+Applying the frame of reference, exponent, and factor to that integer recovers the original floating-point value.
 Finally, the exception indices are checked for the target row, and if an exception is present, its value is returned instead.

 {{% alert title="Example" color="info" %}}